saidsl/scriban-dev/README.md

 # Small .NET app to develop and render Scriban templates

-This is a small .NET console app that uses Scriban to render templates.
-It makes developing Scriban templates much easier and faster.
+Small .NET console app to render Scriban templates.
+Makes developing Scriban templates much easier and faster.

 ## Usage
-### Clone the repository (easy way)
+### Clone the repository
 - `git clone`
 - Run the app using `dotnet run`
 - Open the generated HTML page in the `output` directory

-### Create a new .NET Console App (manual way)
+### Create a new .NET Console App (manual)
 Follow the steps [below](##How-to-setup) to create a new .NET Console App and add the Scriban NuGet package to it.